Koppang-Dev/CourtsideAI/README.md

 ## On-Court Player Recognition Using Computer Vision

-CourtsideAI is a computer vision project that utilizes deep learning to recognize and classify basketball players on the court.
-Using **MobileNetV2** and **PyTorch**, this model processes images, applies transformations, and trains on a dataset of labeled basketball players to achieve accurate player recognition.
+CourtsideAI is a computer vision project that utilizes deep learning to recognize and classify basketball players on the court in real time.
+It leverages **YOLOv5** for player detection and **ResNet50** for image classification, combining both models to predict players' names in real time.

 ---

 ## Features

-- **Pretrained MobileNetV2 Backbone**: Efficient and accurate deep learning model.
+- **YOLOv5 for Player Detection**: Detects and localizes players on the court.
+- **ResNet50 for Image Classification**: Classifies individual player images.
+- **Model Fusion for Real-Time Recognition**: Combines detection and classification for name prediction.
 - **Custom Dataset Handling**: Automatically processes images and removes corrupted files.
 - **Advanced Image Augmentation**: Includes cropping, rotation, flipping, color jitter, and blurring.
 - **Weighted Loss Function**: Balances class distribution for better performance.